sordina/sordina.github.io/_drafts/Aesthetic-Isomorphism_and_Hiring_Juniors.markdown

 What is a great violin?

-A great violin has a great build, great sound, great herritage and a great history, but is a great violin what makes a great violinist so remarkable?
+A great violin has a great build, great sound, great heritage and a great history, but is a great violin what makes a great violinist so remarkable?
 Why does Joshua Bell own the Gibson Stradivarius?
 Is it because he needs it to play his signature great performances?